ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Experiment Details

 Collections of example shapes in the seed set are chosen by an user, with the idea that they should match the design intent expressed in the function descriptions.
 The design of the function descriptions was done up-front, without iteration, where a expert expressed domain knowledge to the LLM in a easily transmissible medium.
 See Section~\ref{sec:app_res_alternative_abl} where we ablate this user input.
-Specifically, we have the user select 20 partNet shapes and put them in a list, and then we can automatically produce the rest of the structured data from the partNet annotations.
-Shapenet meshes with texture are then rendered, using metadata in partNet.
+Specifically, we have the user select 20 partNet shapes and put them in a list, and then we can automatically produce the rest of the structured data from the PartNet annotations.
+ShapeNet meshes with texture are then rendered, using metadata in PartNet.

 After creating seed sets, we created validation sets of held out PartNet shapes: chairs (1000), storage(400), tables (1000), faucet (400), lamps (656).
-All experimental results in the main paper are done on the validation shapes, never seen before by \methodname.
+All experimental results are done on the validation shapes, never seen before by \methodname.